-I have worked with colleagues who have 20-30 years of supply chain experience and still they don’t get the larger supply chain picture.
-This generally happens because for the most part of their career, these professionals spend time working in a couple of supply chain functions and are engaged mostly with day to day operations.
+I know colleagues who have decades of supply chain experience, but they still don’t get the “Big Picture.”
+This happens with people only work in a few functions and are mostly focused on day to day operations.